KarthikPulusu/KarthikPulusu/README.md

 - 🔭 Working on Data Science & Machine Learning projects
 - 🌱 Learning Generative AI techniques
 - 👯 Open to collaborating on Finance-related projects
-- 🎯 Seeking guidance to break into Goldman Sachs
 - 📫 How to reach me: kpulusu0@gmail.com
 ---
 **Ask me about:**